 Families often face the daunting task of finding suitable educational opportunities for their children with many of them lacking pertinent information to assist them with choosing schools to enroll in.

-The reasons for these challenges vary and include hurdles like families struggling to find relevant information, having to navigate a sea of data, and identifying useful information.
+The reasons for these challenges vary and include hurdles like families struggling to find relevant information within a sea of data.
 How school quality data is formatted and presented can also impact parents’ use and interpretation of it with many parents preferring to rely on word-of-mouth rather than reading reports.

-Amidst this struggle, for families with children who have disabilities, including those with food allergies or celiac disease who require a gluten-free diet, the challenges multiply.
-In the sea of available information, the lack of useful information creates additional barriers to finding schools that meet their children’s unique needs and their use or interpretation of school-quality information can be further influenced by their unique circumstances.
+Amidst this struggle, for families with children who have disabilities, including those with food allergies or celiac disease who require a gluten-free diet to prevent the effects of malnourishment, the challenges multiply.
+Within the available information, the lack of useful information creates additional obstacles to finding schools that meet their children’s particular needs.
+Their use or interpretation of school-quality information can be further influenced by their individual circumstances.

 This underscores the necessity for an improved school choice process that considers the multidimensionality of school output and provides tailored support for students with disabilities.